 22. Shiva Temple

-Considered to be one of the most beautiful Shiva temples in India, Shiva Temple is among the most beautiful Bangalore tourist places.
+Considered to be one of the most spectacular Shiva temples in India, Shiva Temple attracts numerous visitors every day and is among the top religious places to visit in Bangalore with family.
 Home to stunning statues of Lord Shiva and Lord Ganapathi, this temple is a major source of attraction devotees coming from near and far to offer prayers and seek blessings at this temple.
 The best time to visit the Shiva Temple is around the festivals like Diwali and Shivratri when the temple premises are decked up in glittering lights winking at passersby and becomes the host of folk dance and music.

 Location: Banashankari, Bengaluru, Karnataka 560070